Find information on how we’re keeping you safe from COVID-19 here

 Bowel cancer specialists

-It is important that a gastroenterologist is extremely thorough and diligent when performing a bowel screening procedure.
+It is important that a gastroenterologist or surgeon is extremely thorough and diligent when performing a bowel screening procedure.

 At OneWelbeck Digestive Health, our team consists of nationally accredited bowel cancer screening colonoscopists.
 These are specialist doctors who perform colonoscopy procedures.
 They have had to pass an additional test in order to be able to perform bowel cancer screenings.